Women's and Gender Studies Minor

 As a relatively small department in the College of Liberal Arts, we provide students with a sense of community and opportunities to contribute directly to changing the campus climate.
-In a rigorous academic environment, women's studies offers students a springboard for activism.
+In a rigorous academic environment, women's and gender studies offers students a springboard for activism.
 Our internship program enables students to gain first-hand work experience across many fields.

 For the women's and gender studies minor, students must complete 20 credits of women's and gender studies courses with a grade of C- or better.
 Courses taken pass/fail may not be used toward the minor.
 No more than eight credits used to satisfy the requirements for another major may be used for the women's and gender studies minor.
 Students electing the women's and gender studies minor must complete:

 or WS 405

 |WS 798||Colloquium (normally taken at the end of the course sequence) 1||4|

 |Complete three other women's studies courses, either program courses or those that are cross-counted with other departments||12|